 - Pay attention to the weather.
 Even though Big Bend doesn’t get much precipitation, thunderstorms can pop up quickly.
 We experienced one that came out of nowhere and we actually had to leave our campsite because of the intense lightening.
 So have a backup plan in case of bad weather.

-- Follow Leave No Trace ethics for the outdoors and leave your campsite, and the park, better and cleaner than when you got there.
+- Follow Leave No Trace principles for the outdoors and leave your campsite and the park, better and cleaner than when you got there.

 - Have fun!

 If you can’t get a campsite in the park, you can try Terlingua.
 When we visited Big Bend NP in summer, the showers at Rio Grande Village were closed for the season.
 In search of a shower, we drove back to Terlingua and paid $2 for a 6 minute shower at Big Bend Resort.
 It was really clean and the shower area was spacious.
 They have rooms, a lodge, a tent and RV campground and offer guided tours.

 As another option, Big Bend Ranch State Park is 80 miles to the west.
 Check their website here for campground rules for 2020.

 If you haven’t yet purchased an America the Beautiful Park Pass, there’s no better time to do it.
 You can save money at over 2k interagency park sites across the country.
 It’s $80 and is good for a year.